 |Hut no. 8®||

-Why do you charge less royalties than your competitors?
+Why do you charge less royalties than your competitors with your flat fee system?

-It also produces contented franchisees.
-A franchisee needs less and less support the longer they have been in business and so we can get away with charging less for royalties wihc leaves everyone happier in the long run.
-Our system is much fairer for everyone.
+It also produces content franchisees.
+A franchisee needs less and less support the longer they have been in business.
+Unfortunately, the longer you have been in business and the more successful your store, the more royalties you pay to a percentage based franchisor.
+This unbalanced approach causes resentment and creates franchisor/franchisee conflicts when franchisees realize all their hard work is only lining the pockets of their franchisor.
+Our system is much more fair for everyone.
 We get paid well for what we do, and the franchisees make more money for working hard.

 Why should I pay royalties at all?